lugq1990/machine-learning-notebook-series/other_materials/SQL_Server/SQL Server.md

 If you are curious about **machine learning** and want some **hands-on** tutorial, you could try my git repo: [machine-learning-notebook-series](https://github.com/lugq1990/machine-learning-notebook-series).

 If you are curious about how to create **Auto machine learning** models with only 3 lines of code, you could also get it from [auto-ml-cl](https://github.com/lugq1990/auto-ml-cl).

+If any repo helps you a bit, please consider to let a star lighten :)

 ### Final words